Use our educational resources for your organization!

 In 2015, co-founders Sharon Blalock and Krista Tillman began discussing the need for education beyond the stereotypes about LGBTQ+ people.
 They suspected that many Charlotteans were living, working and playing with LGBTQ+ folks, but had questions about LGBTQ+ identities.
 There was very little unbiased information available and none of it could be found in one place.

 The identiversity digital learning hub is for everybody - all backgrounds and perspectives – and explores real learning about gender and sexual identity.
-The University of North Carolina at Charlotte leads the work on curating the most reliable and credible content available.

 We’re dedicated to authenticity and meeting people where they are so we include lots of personal stories about the Real People in all of our lives.
 The identiversity team makes sure the approach and content is right for the everyday user and we use these real stories, terms, and imagery to bring the information to life.